Cream Scones

 Dried cranberries, blueberries, apricots, or even toasted chopped nuts would be wonderful in these scones.
 If you prefer, you can mix mini chocolate chips into these scones instead of the dried fruit.

-If you have a weakness for breakfast pastries, try my cream cheese danish next!
+If you have a weakness for breakfast pastries, try my basic scones recipe (any flavor!) or cream cheese danish next.

 If you have a food processor, you can use it to combine the dry ingredients and work in the butter.
 The food processor makes this recipe so quick and easy!
 Then you’ll use a fork or spatula to incorporate the heavy whipping cream.